puppygirlcoded/wattson-sdk/README.md

 This will be a cheat I will update and give a free cheat to people who can't afford those premium cheats!

-Join the official Discord server to keep up-to-date with my Client: https://discord.gg/cD4CFYrMzJ
+Join the official Discord server to keep up-to-date on this cheat: https://discord.gg/cD4CFYrMzJ

 # SDK Features